lamberta/devkit-doc/guide/hello-world.md

 $ basil serve -p 8080
 ~~~

+In this case, you can access the interface at `http://localhost:8080`.

 With the application server running, in your web browser
-click the bottom tab named 'Projects' and select your 'empty
+click the tab named 'Projects', on the left, and select your 'New
-project' from the project list.
+Project' from the project list.
+To change the title of your
+project, edit the `manifest.json` file located in the root
+of your project directory.
+You can find a complete list of
+project settings in the [Manifest Options Guide](../guide/manifest.html).

 <img src="./assets/getting-started/hello-project.png" alt="project selector screenshot" class="screenshot">